Meckel’s Scan for Children

 A radiologist usually assesses your child’s scan that same day.
 The radiologist will

-when you can expect to get the results of your child’s Meckel scan.
+about how and when you can expect to get the results of your child’s Meckel scan.

 The scan may show that your child has a Meckel diverticulum.
 If so, your child may

-These will be done to find the source of your child’s bleeding.
+be done to find the source of your child’s bleeding.

 do have a Meckel diverticulum.
 And sometimes they identify children who don't really